Calbabreaker/kontrolbot/README.md

 # Kontrol Bot

-A discord bot that controls your computer through the shell.
+A cross platform discord bot that allows you to control your computer through the command line.

-Works on Linux, MacOS, Windows, etc.

 ## Setup

 #### Getting the bot

-Go to the [applications control panel](https://discord.com/developers/applications), create an application, then make a bot, then create a .env file with `BOT_TOKEN=put bot token here` as its contents.
-Then go to Then go to `http://discord.com/oauth2/authorize?client_id=APP_ID&scope=bot` with APP_ID being the application id to add it to a server.
+First go to the [applications control panel](https://discord.com/developers/applications), create an application, then make a bot, then create a .env file with `BOT_TOKEN=put bot token here` as its contents.
+Then go to `http://discord.com/oauth2/authorize?client_id=APP_ID&scope=bot` with APP_ID being the application ID to add it to a server.

 #### Running it

-Make sure you have [nodejs](https://nodejs.org/) and [yarn](https://yarnpkg.com/) installed.
-Get the source code and run `yarn install` at the root dir.
+First make sure you have [nodejs](https://nodejs.org/) and [yarn](https://yarnpkg.com/) installed.
+Then get the source code of this repository (by doing `git clone https://github.com/Calbabreaker/kontrolbot/` or downloading as a zip) and then run `yarn install` at the root directory of the repository.

 Now you can run it directly on your computer by running `yarn start`.

-Or run it inside a docker container with `yarn start:docker -t calbabreaker/kontrolbot`.
+You can also run it inside of a docker container by doing `yarn start:docker -t calbabreaker/kontrolbot`.
 You can also build a docker image with `yarn build:docker` and run the image with the same run command but with calbabreaker/kontrolbot replaced with the built image tag.

 ## Usage

-Type a message with `>` at the front and it will execute the message and echo back the result.
-Commands will continuously send back their output until the commmand finishes.
-You can use `!kb kill` to kill the current command.
+To send a command, type a message with `>` at the front and it will execute it and echo back the result while it executes it.
+You can use `!kb kill` to kill the current command although it might not respond if it's stuck in a loop.

-By default everyone can use kontrol bot but if you wan't to restrict usage, then first put `OWNERS=` in on seperate line and add your username#tag or anyone you trust as a comma seperated list to the left of the =.
+By default everyone can use kontrol bot but if you want to restrict usage, then add `OWNERS=` on seperate line in the .env file and add your username#tag or anyone's username#tag as a comma seperated list to the left of the =.

 Example .env: